-As an example, a design developer creates a design that uses one of the security options.
-The administrator assigns a user secure read privilege and the BIRT Page Level Security option.
-The user's ID and privileges determine what parts of a document generated from a BIRT design using BIRT page-level security the user can view.
+As an example, a design developer creates a design that uses one of the page-level security options.
+The administrator assigns a user secure read privilege on the document and the BIRT Page Level Security option.
+The user's ID determines what parts of a document generated from a BIRT design using BIRT page-level security the user can view.